The best GPS watches: smart timepieces to keep every adventure on track

 The Forerunner 265 is a great choice for beginner and intermediate level runners and triathletes thanks to its super accurate GPS, great looking screen, and accessible design that makes even the more advanced training tools easy to understand and use.
 It's very similar to the Forerunner 255 that launched in 2022, but with a new AMOLED touchscreen that makes it brighter, bolder, and easier to use.

-Despite its modest price, the Forerunner 265 has an impressive set of sensors under the hood, and its GPS outshone most other sports watches I've tested this year.
-On my pre-measured 5km course, it plotted the route to within five meters, which is remarkable considering it's on roads rather than a track.
+Despite its modest price, the Forerunner 265 has an impressive set of sensors under the hood, and its GPS outshone most other sports watches our expert tester Cat Ellis had trialed.
+On her pre-measured 5km course, it plotted the route to within five meters, which is remarkable considering it was on roads rather than a track.
 It also gives you wrist-based running metrics, such as ground contact time, vertical oscillation, and cadence so you can see how your form changes as you fatigue, plus heart rate, speed, and elevation.
 Everything is presented neatly and clearly, with the upgraded screen making graphs easy to interpret at a glance.

-The only real downside is that the Forerunner 265 doesn't support full maps, which seems like a shame.
+The only real downside is that the Forerunner 265 doesn't support full maps.
 There are basic navigation tools, but for really exploring new areas you'll be better off upgrading to the Forerunner 955 or 965.

 Read our full Garmin Forerunner 265 review